beve-org/beve/README.md

 Layout: `HEADER | SIZE | data`

-> If the string is being used as a key for an object, this general string format (without the HEADER) must be used even if the string is less than 32 characters.
-There is no packing efficiency lost because headers are excluded.
+### Strings as Object Keys or Typed String Arrays

-### Strings as Object Keys
+When strings are used as keys in objects or typed string arrays the HEADER is not included, because the HEADER information is provided by the object's HEADER.

-When strings are used as keys in objects the HEADER is not included, because the HEADER information is provided by the object's HEADER.
-The same is true for typed string arrays.
+Layout: `SIZE | data`

 ## Object